-Ask for all the Munchkin sets and expansions at your local game or comic store - find it using our Store Finder, gamerfinder.sjgames.com - but if you don't have a local store, we'll be happy to sell them directly to you at www.warehouse23.com.
+Ask for all the Munchkin sets and expansions at your local game or comic store - find it using our Store Finder, gamerfinder.sjgames.com - and if you don't have a local store, we'll be happy to sell them directly to you at warehouse23.com.

 Turn it up to EPIC!
 Playing to Level 10 just isn't enough for some people.
-To satisfy their insane cravings, we've created Epic Munchkin, a new set of rules that gives all your Munchkin sets that high-octane boost you need to make it up to Level 20!
-Look for it on our online PDF store, e23.sjgames.com - it's completely, absolutely FREE!
+To satisfy their insane cravings, we've created Epic Munchkin, a new set of rules that gives all your Munchkin sets the boost you need to make it up to Level 20!
+Look for it at worldofmunchkin.com/epic - it's completely, absolutely FREE!